mdopt.mps package#

 3) Mixed-canonical: all but one tensors are left or right isometries.
 This exceptional tensor will be hereafter called the orthogonality centre.

-Note that, in the diagrams, a tensor with a star inside means that it is complex-conjugated.
+Note, that in the diagrams, a tensor with a star inside means that it is complex-conjugated.

-class mdopt.mps.canonical.CanonicalMPS(tensors: List[ndarray], orth_centre: Optional[int] = None, tolerance: float32 = 1e-12, chi_max: int = 10000)
+class mdopt.mps.canonical.CanonicalMPS(tensors: List[ndarray], orth_centre: int | None = None, tolerance: float = 1e-12, chi_max: int = 10000)#

 Class for finite-size canonical matrix product states with open boundary conditions.